OOlashyn/powerappsportal-liquid-cheat-sheet/README.md

 ### user

-Rerers to the current portal user.
+Refers to the current portal user.
 Provides access to the underlying contact record and some additional attributes.
 If user is not signed in will return null.
 Extends entity object.

 | Attribute | Description |
 |-----------|-------------|